South-Paw/salien-script-js/README.md

 👽 Scripting the Steam Salien Sale minigame, the proper way.

-> A Node.js implementation of https://github.com/SteamDatabase/SalienCheat by [xPaw](https://github.com/xPaw)
+> A Node.js implementation of https://github.com/SteamDatabase/SalienCheat by [xPaw](https://github.com/xPaw) with additional features

 ---